weewx/weewx/docs_src/utilities/wee_import.md

     Any WeeWX archive fields that are derived (e.g., `dewpoint`) and for which there is no field mapping may be calculated during import by use of the [`calc_missing`](#csv_calc_missing) option in the `[CSV]` section of the import configuration file.

 !!!
 Note
     The `dateTime` field map entry is a special case.
 Whereas other field map entries may use any supported WeeWX unit name, or no unit name if the `usUnits` field is populated, the `dateTime` field map entry must include the WeeWX unit name `unix_epoch`.
-This is because `wee_import` uses the <em><a href="#csv_raw_datetime_format">raw_datetime_format</a></em> config option to convert the supplied date-time field data to a Unix epoch timestamp before the field map is applied.
+This is because `wee_import` uses the [raw_datetime_format](#csv_raw_datetime_format) config option to convert the supplied date-time field data to a Unix epoch timestamp before the field map is applied.

 ### [WU]